How to look after your teeth if you can’t get to your orthodontic appointment

 Orthodontists operate in an extremely regulated industry, which means the highest level of hygiene is practiced in clinics across the country.
 Many clinics are taking even more precautions to protect the community at this time.

-If you do not feel comfortable visiting an orthodontic clinic during the coronavirus pandemic or your chosen clinic has been closed, you should contact your specialist orthodontist to get their expert advice and discuss your options.
+If you do not feel comfortable visiting an orthodontic clinic, you should contact your specialist orthodontist to get their expert advice and discuss your options.

 In the event of an emergency, here are some common measures you can take at home.
-Please ensure you sterilise all equipment before putting it in your mouth.
-This can be done by cleaning it with boiling water, wiping it wish medical-grade alcohol wipes or washing it with water and soap.
+Please ensure you disinfect all equipment before putting it in your mouth.
+This can be done by using alcohol wipes or by cleaning it with soap and hot water before putting it in your mouth.
+Always contact your orthodontist first.

 If a poking wire is causing discomfort, use tweezers to put the wire back into place.
 Alternatively, you can use nail clippers to clip the wire behind the last bracket.
 Then use orthodontic wax to cover up the sharp ends.
 Just ensure you sterilise all equipment before putting it in your mouth.